PF94/2003page/assets/clickomizer/GUIDE.md

 ## Text above is a joke, please dont submit BDSM or any porn to the Clickomizer, since it's not allowed.

+Dont even think joining RetroSite/TWTACCT if that's what you're only going to do.

-## I'M TALKING TO YOU, GUMBALLPRANKS
+## I'M TALKING TO YOU, GUMBALL PRANKS

 upwader.com